-As of the end of the current fiscal year, the School's General Fund reported an ending fund balance of \$4,382,006, an increase of \$730,653 from the prior year.
-The School maintains a second governmental fund to record the activity of the Golden View Classical Academy Building Corporation (the "Corporation").
+As of the end of the current fiscal year, the School's General Fund reported an ending fund balance of \$6,488,402, an increase of \$1,362,366 from the prior year.
+The School maintains a second governmental fund to record the activity of the Golden View Classical Academy

+Building Corporation (the "Corporation").
 The Corporation was organized exclusively for charitable and educational purposes, but primarily to finance the acquisition and construction of the School's educational facilities.
-At the end of the current fiscal year, the Building Corporation reported an ending fund balance of \$830,877, a decrease of \$(159,021) from the prior year.
+The Corporation reported an ending fund balance of \$933,794 an increase \$23,964 from the prior year.